nemozny/wetter3/README.md

 ## License
 This project is licensed under the MIT License.

+## Credits
+Wetter3.de

+Dipl.-Met.
+Rainer Behrendt & Dipl.-Met.
+Dr. Holger Mahlke, GbR

 ## Acknowledgments
 Built with Vue 3, Ionic Framework, and Capacitor.

-Weather data sourced from Wetter3.
+Weather data sourced from Wetter3.de.

 This project was partially built using GitHub Copilot to assist with code generation and documentation.

 ## Contributing